heyjva/support/content/src/connect-zbt-1/faq-about-the-product/faq-is-z2m-supported.md

 **Note:** When setting up Zigbee2MQTT with the Home Assistant Connect ZBT-1, you will need to configure the adapter type in Zigbee2MQTT.
 Make sure the following is present in your Zigbee2MQTT configuration:

+After copying the example below, replace the `<usb-serial-number>` placeholder with the actual serial number.

 ```yaml
 serial:
   adapter: ezsp